vigetlabs/microcosm/docs/api/action-button.md

 ### tag

 Defaults to `"button"`.
-Indicates the HTML element `IntentButton` should render with.
+Indicates the HTML element `ActionButton` should render with.

 ### value

-The parameters that should be passed when broadcasting the provided intent.
+The parameters that should be passed when broadcasting the provided action.

 ### onClick(event, action)

-An event callback executed immediately after the button clicks and the intent is broadcasted.
+An event callback executed immediately after the button clicks and the action is broadcasted.

 ### onDone(payload)

-After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute if the action completes successfully.
+After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute if the action completes successfully.

 ### onError(payload)

-After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute if the action is rejected.
+After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute if the action is rejected.

 ### onCancel(payload)

-After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute when the action is cancelled.
+After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action is cancelled.

 ### onUpdate(payload)

-After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute when the action emits a progress update.
+After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action emits a progress update.